 Seaport Yarn is conveniently located in lower Manhattan and has a large selection of yarn and notions, but the shop is messy, and the customer service is poor.
 They also have a ridiculously high “credit card minimum” ($30, when I last checked).

 String in Midtown East, Manhattan is attractively set up, but the prices are a bit steep.
-The staff was helpful when I asked about ordering yarn in a particular color, but I didn’t feel as welcome once I asked about crochet hooks.
-The vibe got a little chilly at that point.
-Also, they only carry one type of crochet hooks (Susan Bates Silvalume).
+The staff was helpful when I asked about ordering yarn in a particular color, but I wouldn’t consider this shop crochet-friendly.

 What about all the other yarn shops in New York City?